-Aida Davaria, Arastoo Badoei-Dalfarda*, Zahra Karamia, Shahriar Dabirib
+Aida Davaria, Arastoo Badoei-Dalfarda,*, Zahra Karamia, Shahriar Dabirib

 Abstract

 Metal-organic frameworks (MOFs) are compounds consisting of metal and organic linkers with properties such as high porosity, chemical and thermal stability, and structure tunability that have diverse applications including catalysis, biosensors, and drug delivery in the fields of industry, therapy, and medicine.
 Due to combination of nanozyme and enzyme in biosensing fields to measure metabolites, pH is one of the most effective factors related to functional performance of both nanozyme and enzyme, so it should be optimized.
 In this study, the bimetallic structure MIL-101 (Fe/Cu) was prepared with different Iron to Copper ratios (5:1, 2:1, 1:1, 1:2, and 1:5) and its Peroxidase-like activity was investigated in the pH range of 4 to 6.5.
 The results showed that the optimal pH is about 4.5, but the ratio of metals plays a key role in increasing the catalytic activity at other pHs.
 The compounds (Fe:Cu 1:2) and (Fe:Cu 1:5) compounds had a relatively rapid decrease in activity with increasing pH, like compound (Fe:Cu 5:1), although their absorption level at pH 4 was more than 2 times the value reported for (Fe:Cu 5:1).
 These findings indicate that designing and tuning the metal ratio in bimetallic MOFs can improve their catalytic efficiency in biosensing applications.